mjordan/islandora_workbench/README.md

 * `drupal_filesystem` is either 'fedora://' or 'public://'.
 * `delimiter` is the delimiter used in the CSV file, for example, "," or "\t".
 If omitted, defaults to ",".
 * `id_field` is the name of the field in the CSV that uniquely identifies each record.
 If omitted, defaults to 'id'.
+* 'published' determines if nodes are published or not.
+Applies to 'create' task only.
+Defaults to `True`; set to `False` if you want the nodes to be unpublished.

 All configuration settings are required for the "create" task if its entry in the list above does not specify a default value.
 The "update", "delete", and "add_media" tasks do not require all of the options, as illustrated below.
 Optional configuration settings are described in the sections below where they apply.

 ## Checking configuration and input data